-- Experiential learning which is based on-the-job training programs, including military occupation specialties (MOS) and experiential based schools which are not included in the American Council on Education (ACE) manual for credit evaluation.
+- Experiential learning which is based on-the-job training programs, including military/veteran occupation specialties (MOS) and experiential based schools which are not included in the American Council on Education (ACE) manual for credit evaluation.

 - Formal and/or informal training documented by certification or licensure.

 - Informal training and learning outcomes resulting from occupational and/or employed-status change activities.

 - Instruction through some regionally non-accredited post-secondary institutions which may be accredited by specialty organizations.

 - Any workshop or instructional activity approved or sponsored by the Office of Public Instruction.

 - Experiences which the student deems to have had significant, meaningful, college-equivalent effect upon personal or occupational development.